 Walt’s original planned community of tomorrow – a utopian city that originally would have been located near the geographic center of the 27,000 plus acres – would fade into the history books and be replaced by Walt Disney World’s second gate (theme park) EPCOT Center (now called Epcot).

-Later in life, as I got older, I would appreciate EPCOT for what it was and how risky it was for Disney to build its most expensive theme park to-date in the United States that was unlike anything previously conceived in theme park history.
+Later in life, as I got older, I would appreciate EPCOT for what it was and how risky it was for Disney to build its most expensive theme park (at that time) in the United States that was unlike anything previously conceived in theme park history.

 While the Magic Kingdom’s main theme (concept) is ‘Magic’ and EPCOT Center’s was ‘Discovery’, the new Disney-MGM Studios theme park would be ‘Cinematic Action’.
-This originally conceived half-day theme park would provide Guests a backstage pass onto working soundstage and studios, giving them an inside glimpse of the history of cinema, old Hollywood, and how movies and animation was created.
-It immersed Guests into the film and television productions.
+This originally conceived half-day theme park would provide Guests a backstage pass onto working sound stages and studios, giving them an inside glimpse of the history of cinema, old Hollywood, and how movies and animation were created.
+It immersed Guests into active film and television productions.

 The opening of the Disney-MGM Studios was a breath of fresh air.
 My brother and I went several times during its opening year and we welcomed its fresh new experience, that again, was a completely new and different type of Disney theme park.
-The early history of the Disney-MGM Studios warrants its own discussion due to its rival park and opening with Disney’s new major, Orlando competitor ‘down the street’ as we used to say at Imagineering, the Universal Studios Orlando theme park that opened roughly the same time as Disney-MGM.
-Both Studios parks offered a similar overall theme – backstage insight into movie, televisions, and animation production – but in general the two new Studios theme parks in Orlando were physically and literally miles apart in their approach to storytelling and both would play a key role in my personal theme park history and theme park career later in my life.
+The early history of the Disney-MGM Studios warrants its own discussion due to its rival park and opening with Disney’s new major, Orlando competitor – ‘down the street’ as we used to say at Imagineering – the Universal Studios Orlando theme park that opened roughly the same time as Disney-MGM.
+Both Studios parks offered a similar overall theme – backstage insight into movie and television production – but in general the two new Studios theme parks in Orlando were physically and literally miles apart in their approach to storytelling and both would play a key role in my personal theme park history and theme park design career later in my life.